 Get your own Deep Cleaning House Checklist to help you organize your spring cleaning.

-With the weather warming up, you may be considering tackling some spring cleaning.
+With the weather warming up and having to stay home with the coronavirus, you may be considering tackling some spring cleaning.
 There is something about warmer weather, sunshiney days, and things growing beautifully outside that gets the cleaning bug really going.
 Here are a few things you may want to tackle when you get ready to spring clean your home.
 Additionally, we made a deep cleaning house checklist for you that you can print and mark off after you finish the tasks.
 There also is a deep cleaning calendar if you want to assign certain tasks to certain days.

 Here are a few more details for the spring cleaning list